 Step 1: Determine User and Business Objectives

-Step 2: Screen Usability Testing Participants
+Step 2: Screen Your Participants

-During this screening phase, have a screener distribute a short survey to find users who represent your ideal customers.
-We like Survey Monkey, Google Forms, and Google Consumer Surveys because they make the survey creation, distribution, and analysis process easy.
-Plus, if you don’t already have a list of potential participants to survey, you can use these services to purchase responses from users who fit your target demographic.
+Have a screener distribute a short survey to identify users who represent your ideal customers.
+We like SurveyMonkey, Google Forms, and Google Consumer Surveys because they make survey creation, distribution, and analysis easy.
+Bonus: if you don't already have a list of potential participants, you can use these services to purchase responses from users who fit your target demographic.

 - Occupation